RainbowMiner/RainbowMiner/README.md

 ## FAQ

-### How do I add RainbowMiner' Start.bat to the windows task sheduler for autostart?
+### How do I add RainbowMiner's Start.bat to the windows task sheduler for autostart?

 Press windows key and type `shedule`, click on `Task Sheduler`